NBFC and MFI in India: MFIs

 Forbes magazine named seven microfinance institutes in India in the list of the world's top 50 microfinance institutions.

 Bandhan, as well as two other Indian MFIs—Microcredit Foundation of India (ranked 13th) and Saadhana Microfin Society (15th) – have been placed above Bangladesh-based Grameen Bank (which along with its founder Mohammed Yunus, was awarded the Nobel Prize).

 Besides Bandhan, the Microcredit Foundation of India and Saadhana Microfin Society, other Indian entries include Grameen Koota (19th), Sharada's Women's Association for Weaker Section (23rd), SKS Microfinance Private Ltd (44th) and Asmitha Microfin Ltd (29th).

+According to a report by CareEdge Ratings, the MFI sector will continue to grow at double-digit rates in 2024.

 Criticisms

-Recently, microfinance has come under fire in the state of Andhra Pradesh due to allegations of MFIs using coercive recollection practices and charging usurious interest rates.
+Microfinance has come under fire in the state of Andhra Pradesh due to allegations of MFIs using coercive recollection practices and charging usurious interest rates.
 These charges resulted in the state government's passing of the Andhra Pradesh Microfinance Ordinance on 15 October 2010.
 The Ordinance requires MFIs to register with the state government and gives the state government the power, suo moto, to shut down MFI activity.
 A number of NBFCs have been affected by the ordinance, including sector heavyweight SKS Microfinance.